-Earlier in January, Fox president Kevin Reilly spoke about the future of Glee, which still hasn’t been officially renewed for a fifth season.
-When discussing plans for the show, he made an intriguing suggestion: let’s move the whole show to New York.
+Plus, we know the Glee bosses have been toying around with this idea for a while.
+Back even before Glee's Season 5 and 6 renewal was announced, Fox president Kevin Reilly spoke about the future of the show, and he made an intriguing suggestion: let’s move the whole show to New York.

 The divided storyline works — except when it really doesn’t